AlexKolonitsky/mifort-dev/README.md

 Mifort Dev Zone is a portal which aim is to track Mifort employees professional development and provide the resources for it.

 ## Backend
-Nick - React: The Basics
+НАДО НАЙТИ Nick - React: The Basics

 ## Deployment
 [Gulp_Sergey](./Deployment/Gulp_Sergey.md)